-Developing skills in the baking and pastry arts is about more than making fantastic things to eat.
-It’s also about learning how to keep a business functioning at its best and meet the demands of routine maintenance and sanitation.
-With the right training and experience, you can turn a love of baking into a rewarding career.
+Developing skills in the baking and pastry arts is about more than making fantastic breads, pastries and cakes.
+It’s also about learning how to keep a business functioning at its best and meeting the demands of routine maintenance and sanitation.

 Enjoyed this article?
 Here are a few more to consider: